 2. Flannery, R. B. Jr., Wyshak, G., and Flannery, G. J. “Characteristics of International Staff Victims of Psychiatric Patient Assaults: Review of Published Findings, 2013-2017.”
 Psychiatric Quarterly, 2018.
 In press.

 3. Flannery, R. B. Jr., and Flannery G. J. “International Review of Precipitants to Patient Assaults on Staff, 2013-2017.”
 Psychiatric Quarterly, 2018.
 In press.

 4. Flannery, R. B. Jr. The Assaulted Staff Action Program (ASAP): Coping with the Psychological Aftermath of Violence.
-Brooklyn, New York: American Mental Health Foundation, 2012.
+Riverdale, New York: American Mental Health Foundation, 2012.

 5. Flannery, R. B. Jr., Le Vitre, V., Rego, S, and Walker, A. P. “Characteristics of Staff Victims of Patient Assaults: Twenty-year Analysis of the Assaulted Staff Action Program (ASAP).”
 Psychiatric Quarterly.
 2011, 82: 85-93.

-Dr. Raymond B. Flannery Jr., Ph.D., FAPM, is Associate Professor of Psychology (Part Time), Harvard Medical School, as well as Adjunct Assistant Professor of Psychiatry, University of Massachusetts, and an internationally recognized scholar and lecturer on the topics of violence, victimization, and stress management.
-Dr. Flannery is available for lectures and workshops, for all types and sizes of groups, and may be reached at the American Mental Health Foundation: 212-737-9027 or Email Evander.
+Raymond B. Flannery Jr., Ph.D., FACLP, is formerly Associate Professor of Psychology (Part Time), Harvard Medical School, as well as Adjunct Assistant Professor of Psychiatry, University of Massachusetts, and an internationally recognized scholar and lecturer on the topics of violence, victimization, and stress management.
+Dr. Flannery is available for lectures and workshops, for all types and sizes of groups, and may be reached at the American Mental Health Foundation: elomke[at]americanmentalhealthfoundation.org.